ginseng666/Abgeordnete-MPs-Austria-1920-2021/README.md

 * education: array; contains all entries on the website of the mp about their education

 Note that the political functions, employment and education follow no standardised pattern, the mps are free to include/exclude information.
 As several (about 30) biographical pages are currently not linked correctly on the parliamentary website, the data about these persons is incomplete.

+As the data was scraped automatically errors due to inconsistent tags are possible.

 all data (c) https://www.parliament.gv.at